bigskysoftware/htmx/www/essays/hypermedia-driven-applications.md

 ## The Hypermedia-Driven Application Architecture

-The **Hypermedia Driven Application (HDA)** architecture is an old/new approach to building web applications.
+The **Hypermedia Driven Application (HDA)** architecture is a new/old approach to building web applications.
 It combines the simplicity & flexibility of traditional Multi-Page Applications (MPAs) with the better user experience of [Single-Page Applications](https://en.wikipedia.org/wiki/Single-page_application) (SPAs).